EaCase/boxinator-server/readme.md

 ## Running locally

+### Only required to have an instance running:

+The repository contains a docker-compose.yml which can be used to run the entire thing just by running `docker-compose up` command.
+You only need to follow the step 3. from the Development section below to create the required config file.

+This will create and run the three containers: Postgres, Keycloak with the correct 'Boxinator' realm and the server.

+When developing, the below step-by-step instructions should be followed to easily allow rebuilding/restarting the server application separately from the keycloak and postgres instances.

+### Development:

 1. Setup keycloak with the instructions from [this](https://github.com/EaCase/keycloak-docker-compose) repository.
    Keycloak auto-imports the 'Boxinator' realm which is configured to work out-of-the box for local development with this API.
 2. Setup a [Postgres](https://www.postgresql.org/) instance on your local machine.
 3. Create an `application.properties` file into `src/main/resources/` folder, and copy the file below.
 Replace the postgres, SMTP(can be omitted, emails won't be sent in this case though) and client registration url properties.
-   Client
-   registration url should point to a location in the client which can handle the registration via the registration token.
+   Client registration url should point to a location in the client which can handle the registration via the registration token.
 Rest of the config does not need to be edited if step 1. has been followed.
 4. Build & run
 5. Access endpoints from: https://localhost/